 Working memory is the small mental space you use to hold and manipulate information in the moment.
 Speaking in a new language fills that space quickly.
 You may know the verb, the noun, and the tense, but holding all three at once can still feel slow.

 That overload is one reason learners freeze.
 The goal is not to force long, perfect sentences right away.
-The goal is to create short attempts that are difficult enough to make you think, but supported enough that you can finish.
+The goal is to make short attempts that are effortful enough to make you think, but supported enough that you can finish.

 The useful rep is the attempt